What is Dependent Care FSA?

 Do Dependent Care FSA Rollover?

-Amounts that are not used at the end of the plan year will be forfeited.
+Amounts not used at the end of the plan year will be forfeited.
 Dependent Care FSA does not permit rollover.

 Also, See: ESPP (Employee Stock Purchase Plan)